How to prevent Outlook from adding signatures

-To avoid the above-mentioned problem, you may use Group Policy Object.
-If you don't have the ADM or ADMX file dedicated for the Outlook version used by the users, you should download one.
-Please pick the appropriate one from the list below:
+To avoid the above-mentioned problem, you can use Group Policy Object.
+If you don't have the ADM or ADMX file dedicated for the Outlook version used by your users, you should download one.
+Use the appropriate link from the list below:

 - Office 2003 - link no longer available